Yohng.Com Site

 =====================

-I have written a program, which uses a History Of Computers by John Kopplin as an input text and with a window size of 8 characters generates derivatives.
-This is a console Win32 utility, which should be run from cmd.exe.
-If it is desired to output data not onto the screen but into a given file, it can be run as
+I wrote a program that uses 'An Illustrated History Of Computers' by John Kopplin as the input text, and with a window size of eight characters generates derivatives.
+This is a console Win32 utility, which one should be able to execute from a command line.
+To output the data to a given file, it can be executed as follows:

 Download computerhistory_win32.zip